cettia/cettia.github.io/guides/getting-started.md

 <h1 class="h2" id="getting-started">Getting Started</h1>

-This is a summary of a tutorial, [Building Real-Time Web Applications With Cettia](/guides/cettia-tutorial/), for quick start, which covers the features required to create real-time oriented web applications with Cettia.
-We recommend to read the tutorial if you want better understanding of Cettia.
+This is a summary of a tutorial, [Building Real-Time Web Applications With Cettia](/guides/cettia-tutorial/), for quick start.
+The tutorial covers how to create real-time web applications with Cettia in more depth.
+We recommend to read it if you want better understanding of Cettia.

 The result of the tutorial, the Cettia starter kit, is available in <a href="https://github.com/cettia/cettia-starter-kit" target="_blank">the GitHub repository</a>.
 If you have Java 8+ and Maven 3+ installed, you can run the example by cloning or downloading the repository and running Jetty server with the following maven command.